-The legacy he leaves for us, through his example, is a recognition that we rarely fulfil the innate gifts we each hold and that the primary obstacle we face within ourselves is not a lack of talent or ability but a disconnect from what the yogis call “atma bala sparsha” or conviction.
+The legacy he leaves for us, through his example, is a recognition that we rarely fulfill the innate gifts we each hold and that the primary obstacle we face within ourselves is not a lack of talent or ability but a disconnect from what the yogis call “atma bala sparsha” or conviction.
 The Sanskrit term actually is translated as the “strength that arises through the touch of the Inner Self.”

 Commonly referred to as ‘self belief,’ from the yogic perspective conviction conveys principles and qualities that supersede the strong ego sense and personal will that typically drive a sense of self confidence.
 The yogic conviction arises from a deeply felt knowing that “shakti” or universal power is moving through rather than happening to you.
 Instead of having the perspective that one is the individual author of self directed work, it is the fully active yet detached participation in life without attachment to the outcome that yoga calls “skill in action.”
 This alignment with the cosmic sense of natural order and “dharma” is what enables unshakable trust to take seat in one, which will be tested again and again.